 In the NTA “category B past act” is defined in section 230 (with exceptions and qualifications) as leasehold grants, other than leases that are category A past acts and mining leases.

-9. Effect of validation — category C and category D past acts (ss.
-19 & 15(1)(d) NTA)
+9. Effect of validation: category C and category D past acts (s.
+19 and 15(1)(d) NTA)

 The non-extinguishment principle applies to all category C and category D past acts.